ClimateCompatibleGrowth/Geo-X/README.md

 - **Technology parameters:** `technology_parameters.xlsx` includes water parameters, road infrastructure parameters, and whether road and pipeline construction is allowed.

 - **Transport parameters:** `transport_parameters.xlsx` includes the parameters related to road transport of the commodity, including truck speed, cost, lifetime, and capacity.

+> [!IMPORTANT]
+> The excel files must be kept in a sub-folder titled with the commodity name and placed within another folder titled with the respective Country ISO Code.
+> As currently implemented, the commodity must be either "hydrogen" or "ammonia".
+> For the illustrative case of Namibia, we have them in a folder titled "NA" with two sub-folders "hydrogen" and "ammonia".
 ___

 # Running Geo-X with Snakemake